infinilabs/zipora/PORTING_STATUS.md

-# Porting Status: C++ topling-zip → Rust Zipora
+# Porting Status: C++ → Rust Zipora

-Comprehensive analysis of the porting progress from C++ topling-zip to Rust zipora implementation, including current status and achievements.
+Comprehensive analysis of the porting progress from C++ to Rust zipora implementation, including current status and achievements.

 ## 📊 Current Implementation Status